pkiyer/f5-101-lab-kubernetes/docs/f5-container-connector/f5-container-connector-usage.rst

 On the **master** we will create all the required files:

-Create a file called my-frontend-deployment.yaml: *** A version of this file is already available in /home/ubuntu/f5-demo.
-Please use that to avoid syntax issues due to copy/paste
+Create a file called my-frontend-deployment.yaml: ---> Please use the file in /home/ubuntu/f5-demo

 ::